SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 I thought of Chehata waiting at home.
 She would ask how it went, and I would tell her I was registered.
 She would nod and say it was good, that our children would remember their father was the first.
 She would not ask what it cost to be first, because she already knew.

 The cost was written into every requirement of the Burke Act.
-To gain citizenship I had to prove I was competent—as if surviving Skeleton Cave, Carlisle, and two enlistments was not proof enough.
-I had to prove I lived apart from the tribe—as if the massacre that killed my family was a choice I made.
-I had to prove I had adopted "the habits of civilized life"—as if the Yavapai way of life I had known as a boy was something barbaric that needed replacing.
+To gain citizenship I had to prove I was competent, as if surviving the siege that took my family, Carlisle, and two enlistments was not proof enough.
+I had to prove I lived apart from the tribe, as if the losses forced on me had been my choice.
+I had to prove I had adopted "the habits of civilized life," as if the Yavapai way of life I had known as a boy was something barbaric that needed replacing.

 I had proven all of it.
 And in proving it, I had given the government exactly what it wanted: my silence.